 In 2018, with Aussie Flu, we have seen that influenza can catch us unprepared.
 We know that the virus has “drifted” slightly from that which is in the vaccine.
 The yearly vaccine is not perfect, it relies on a judgement that locks down the vaccine, but in the months that follow the virus can change.

 In addition, we have had “Japanese Flu” – this was a B virus.
 In many countries, the yearly vaccine did not contain a killed virus that protected against that strain, hence we now read many reports of “Japanese Flu”.

-This year, we are still in the middle of a major influenza outbreak in the northern hemisphere.
-Healthcare systems in most countries are at breaking point.
+The Aussie Flu had a major influenza outbreak in the northern hemisphere.
+Healthcare systems in most countries were at a breaking point.
 This follows a southern hemisphere outbreak that, at least in Australia, has been reported as the worst ever.

 We need a vaccine, a Universal Influenza Vaccine, not a vaccine locked to particular strains of the virus, that protects against the virus as it slowly mutates and drifts away from that used in the conventional vaccine each year.
 We also need a vaccine that protects against the unexpected Pandemic virus that can appear from nowhere, as it did with devastating consequences in 1918, and more recently in 2009 – when up to 1 million people are believed to have died.